websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-on-websphere.md

 ![Figure 3: WebSphere JDBC providers](./installing-on-websphere/images/03.png)

+1. Get the JDBC JAR from your DXP WAR (7.4+) or from the database vendor, and copy it to the `[Install Location]/WebSphere/AppServer/lib/ext` folder.
 1. Start WebSphere.
 1. Open the Administrative Console and log in.
 1. Click *Resources &rarr; JDBC Providers*.